Veterans and Military Families

-Do you want to make an impact in your community and your country?
-AmeriCorps members and AmeriCorps Seniors volunteers serve with organizations to strengthen communities across our nation.
+Do you want to continue your service in a local community?
+AmeriCorps members and AmeriCorps Seniors volunteers commit to longer-term national service opportunities with organizations to strengthen communities across our nation.

 It is a great opportunity to be able to help meet the needs of my fellow Veterans and take on the challenge of the AmeriCorps pledge to ‘get things done for America.